mattmakai/fullstackpython.com/content/pages/09-data/02-databases.markdown

 # Databases
-A database is an abstraction on top of an operating system's file system to ease creating, reading, updating, and deleting persistent data.
+A database is an abstraction over an
+[operating system](/operating-systems.html)'s file system that makes it easier for developers to build applications that create, read, update and delete persistent data.

 <img src="/img/logos/databases.jpg" width="100%" alt="PostgreSQL, SQLite and MySQL logos, copyright their respective owners." class="technical-diagram"  style="border-radius:5px;border:1px solid #999" />